 Cloud-Based vs. On-Premise POS Systems

 A cloud-based POS system stores data on remote servers and can be accessed online, whereas a traditional or on-premise POS system stores data on a local server and can be accessed through an internal network.
 Here’s a breakdown of the main differences between a cloud-based POS and an on-premise POS:

 If you have long-term business plans and if your requirements are likely to continue to evolve as your business grows, then a cloud-based POS system is probably the best choice for you.
 On the other hand, if you have fixed needs or a small budget, you might be best served by choosing a traditional POS system.

-Asking yourself these questions will help you choose the right POS system provider:
+Here are some questions, organized by category, that can help you choose the right POS system provider:

 What features do I need?

 What devices are needed to process payments?